oatlog/oatlog/doc/report/main.typ

 === E-class bitwidth

 Using 32-bit e-class IDs is preferable to 64-bit IDs since that roughly halves the size of indexes and union-finds.
-While it is entirely possibly to run out of the $2^32$ e-class IDs, it would require a larger e-graph than Oatlog can reasonably be expected to accomodate by default.
+While it is entirely possible to run out of the $2^32$ e-class IDs, it would require a larger e-graph than Oatlog can reasonably be expected to accomodate by default.
 The memory usage of an e-graph can be estimated as